Are Certain Types of People Prone to OCD?

 Personalities that Lead to OCD

-Studies have found that this personality model can accurately determine whether or not someone may be struggling with OCD.
-Those who have higher scores with harm avoidance are most at risk.
-Whereas those with lower scores in novelty seeking, reward dependence, self-directedness, and cooperativeness are less at risk. ⁹
+Studies suggest that this personality model can accurately determine whether or not someone may struggle with OCD.
+Those who have higher scores in harm avoidance are most at risk.
+On the other hand, those with lower scores in novelty seeking, reward dependence, self-directedness, and cooperativeness are less at risk.

 Of course, this test shouldn’t be the sole determination of whether or not you struggle with OCD.
 Individuals with reward dependence and self-directedness personality traits can still develop the condition.